Rhode Island School of Design Pre-College Program

 My daughter had classes in all of these buildings.
 RISD gave her some lockers in this building to store her art supplies; she needed quite a few for class and some of it was very heavy, like the large drawing board with a really heavy pad of paper.

 You can feel the creativity in this part of town.
 It’s everywhere from the campus police to the banners which is a nice atmosphere to be in.

 The program is 6 weeks and is quite intense.
 Classes were four days a week from 9:00am to 4:00pm or 4:30 pm.
-There is an art social studies class on the fifth day which is just two hours from 2:oopm to 4:00pm.
-There is homework assignments, midterms and finals.
+There is an art social studies class on the fifth day which is just two hours from 2:oo pm to 4:00 pm.
+There are homework assignments, midterms and finals.
 Sleep deprivation is normal.
 On campus students have the added distraction of fun things to do both on and off campus.

 I went to the Pre-College Art Show which showcased the work of the 500+ summer students.
-Their pieces were quite impressive:
+Their work was quite impressive:

 My Daughter’s Pieces from RISD Pre-College Program

 My daughter said that the program which is open to rising high school juniors and seniors was an intense, stressful experience.
 It was not the happy place sleepaway camp that she usually does at Chimney Corners.
 In fact, it was a difficult decision to make.
 She was pretty confident that she would have landed a highly competitive spot as an LIT counselor but ultimately chose Art School to improve her technical drawing skills.